The Last Coffee Grind Size Chart You’ll Ever Need

 If you want to make kickass cold brew, as in, on the same level as Stumptown-level-cold brew-kickass, here’s our advice: experiment.
 Note down your grind size and your steep time, while leaving everything else the same.

 How does it taste?
 Now do it again, but increase the steep time.
 How does it taste now?
 Record your findings.
-Don’t have time to experiment?
-Bruer has a cool case study you can learn from (4).

 We suggest you pick a travel-friendly grinder – a small, handheld, portable grinder.
 Since you’ll need a camping friendly coffee maker to go with your portable grinder, we suggest you take a look at this guide on how to make coffee while camping.